-I am a Cape Townian born and bred but I actually spend very little time in Camps Bay or even any of the beaches at all.
-My night over in Camps Bay actually felt like a proper holiday because I got to explore a suburb I almost never visit!
-We arrived early and watched the clouds climb over the mountain, had sun downers across from Camps Bay beach and spent our morning having pancakes and gourmet hot chocolate!
+I am a Cape Townian born and bred but I actually spend very little time in Camps Bay.
+Or even any of the beaches at all.
+Our night over in Camps Bay actually felt like a proper holiday because we got to explore a suburb we almost never visit!
+We arrived early and watched the clouds climb over the mountain.
+Then we had sundowners across from Camps Bay beach.
+And spent our morning having pancakes and gourmet hot chocolate!
 The other thing Camps Bay certainly has sorted is absolute luxury!
-One thing to remember is that luxury is a pretty pricey experience but if you are looking for the ultimate indulgent spoil checking into The Marly might be exactly what you need!
+One thing to remember is that luxury is a pretty pricey experience.
+But if you are looking for the ultimate indulgent spoil checking into The Marly might be exactly what you need!

 All the rooms are clean and fresh with a white decor theme and beautiful art.
 I felt like a celebrity as soon as we arrived.
 Reception is across a red carpet and you receive perfect service from the first moment with them.

 I loved our trendy room with the big bed, hanging candelier and gorgeous claw foot bath tub.
 I could definitely check into The Marly for a week and never need to leave!
 We had a beautiful view of the 12 Apostle mountains but you can opt for an ocean view too.
 The benefit of having a mountain facing room as that as you’re at the back of the hotel you skip the noise of the party Camps Bay strip.

 Camps Bay dining ideas

 We headed down to Umi for a quick drink and a couple of snacks.
 Umi has an amazing seafront view and makes a great sundowner spot.
 We really enjoyed the starters at Umi but we did find them very expensive.
 The price point does alienate the locals but if you’re looking for a date night treat maybe snacks at Umi and a romantic walk on the beach would be a great idea.